Eger minaret: Preservation of Minaret

 In the early 19th century the minarets roof, called the original dome, had collapsed as a result of a lightning strike.
 It deteriorated the condition of the tower.
-In 1829, a tin roof was placed on the tower by Archbishop Pyrker János László preserving it from the complete destruction.
+In 1829, a tin roof was placed on the tower by Archbishop Pyrker János László, safeguarding it from complete destruction.
 In 1897, restoration work was carried out on the minaret by the National Committee of the Monuments according to plans of István Möller.
 The National Monumentary Inspectorate again carried out some minor conservation work in 1962.

 In the past, the minaret was seen as a symbol of occupation.
 Today, it is a celebrated monument of the good relations between Hungary and Turkey.

-In 2016, a Turkish national named Demir Hikmet was permitted to become the muezzin (Caller) of the minaret and perform the Adhan or Muslim call to prayer after 327 years.
+In 2013, a Turkish national named Demir Hikmet was permitted to become the muezzin (reciter of the call to prayer) of the minaret and perform the Adhan (Muslim call to prayer), after centuries of silence.
+Hungarian media in November 2014 described the return of the call as coming "after 327 years".
 Demir Hikmet climbed the tower three times a week in a silk caftan and recited the call to prayer from the tower balcony.

 The minaret was renovated again in 2018 due to deterioration in recent years which had greatly reduced its load-bearing capacity and placed the monument in danger.
-It was closed for visitors for during the renovation and opened again in Summer 2018.
-During the renovation expert had found ceramic dishes dating back to the Turkish era.
+It was closed for visitors during the renovation and opened again in Summer 2018.
+During the renovation, experts had found ceramic dishes dating back to the Turkish era.